Pivot (card game)

-The object of the game is to be the first player to get rid of all their cards.
+The object of the game is to be the first player to get rid of all of their own selves cards.
+Before playing all players need to get around in a circle, It it suggested to put the number cards and Direction cards into two separate pile.

-When playing, it is useful to have two play piles: one for Number cards, and the other for Direction cards.
-Play travels around in a circle depending on the direction indicated on the last played Direction card.
-The Direction cards also indicate which Number cards can be played.
-An Up Direction card indicates Number cards with a value higher than the last played Number card, while Down indicates lower valued Number cards.
-The Pivot Direction card can be played to change the direction of play.
-A player may play any one of these cards on their turn.
-If they cannot play a card, that player must draw one card from the draw pile.
+When playing, Play proceeds around the circle according to the direction indicated by the most recently played Direction card.
+The Direction cards also determine which Number cards can be played next.
+An Up Direction card allows a Number card with a value higher than the last played Number card, while a Down Direction card allows one with a lower value.
+The Pivot Direction card can be played to reverse the current direction.
+On their turn, a player may play a valid Number card or a Direction card.
+If they cannot play a card, the player must draw one card from the draw pile and end their turn.

 For example, if the direction is Up and the last played Number card was 42, valid plays are any Number card higher than 42, a Down card, or a Pivot card (which would have the same effect as a Down card).